amiller8045/azure-network-protocols/README.md

 **5) Observe SSH Traffic**

-SSH, or Secure Shell, is a network protocol that allows two computers to communicate securely over an unsecured network.**
+SSH, or Secure Shell, is a network protocol that allows two computers to communicate securely over an unsecured network

 - Log back into the windows-vm